TakeprofitTechnology/ReleaseNotes/Kloshira MT4.md

 ## **Version 4.30 (29 August, 2023)**
 ### Changes
-* Code optimization was made.
+* Code optimization was made;
+* "Receive buffer is too small" was changed from ERROR to INFO message.

 ## **Version 4.27 (22 August, 2023)**
 ### Changes